phetsims/geometric-optics/doc/model.md

 For lenses, the image distance `d_i` is positive for images to the right of the optic (real images), and negative for images to the left of the optic (virtual images).

-A similar equation holds for mirrors, but where the sign convention of the distance is reversed.
+A similar equation holds for mirrors, but where the sign convention is reversed.
 The image distance `d_i` is positive for images to the left of the optic (real images), and negative for images to the right of the optic (virtual images).

 ### Rays